tarwn/lessthandot-hugo/blogs/content/posts/2012-03-28-report-builder-3-0-map.md

 _Choose color theme and data visualization_

-  * “Use marker types” will add pin shapes at the points on the map.
+  * "Use marker types" will add pin shapes at the points on the map.
-  * “Use marker sizes” will size the points differently, based on the data.
+  * "Use marker sizes" will size the points differently, based on the data.
-  * “Use marker colors” will color the points on the map differently.
+  * "Use marker colors" will color the points on the map differently.

 Use marker types, based on City, and marker colors, for the SUM(Sales).